dustydells/mtech_reu_plants/README.md

 These photos can be found in the folders "raw_photos" and "test_photos_greenhouse."

 ### What is a vegetation index?
 A vegetation index is an equation that tells you how "green" a pixel is.
 It is designed to identify crops and plants.
 The equation uses RGB channels (some equations involve near infrared channels.
 I used a phone camera for this project and did not have access to near infrared data, so I used the vegetation index equations that only involve RGB values.) to calculate a single value.
 For example, this is the Red Green Blue Vegetation Index (RGBVI):
-$RGBVI = \dfrac{G^2 - B*R}{G^2 - B*R}$
+$\text{RGBVI} = \dfrac{G^2 - B*R}{G^2 - B*R}$

 ## Usage
 The file called "master_script.py" will take the path to one image and return a grid of figures like the images below.